Define Workload Requirements

 Oracle recommends using twice the equipment for redundancy.

-The following image shows an architecture with redundant customer-premises devices and an OCI connection using site-to-site VPN:
+The following diagram shows an architecture with redundant customer-premises equipment (CPE) and an OCI connection using site-to-site VPN:

-Site-to-site VPN connects on-premises data centers to OCI.
-The performance may vary depending on internet traffic.
-As with FastConnect, you should configure site-to-site VPN with redundant tunnels and if possible also with redundant CPE devices.
+Site-to-site VPN performance may vary depending on internet traffic.
+As with FastConnect, configure site-to-site VPN with redundant tunnels and where possible also with redundant CPE devices.
 Oracle provides two VPN endpoints for every site-to-site VPN connection.

-Microsoft and Oracle have a partnership with preintegration of Azure with OCI in several regions.
+Microsoft and Oracle have partnered to provide Microsoft Azure preintegrated with OCI in select regions.

-You can enable access between the clouds by enabling it from both sites or the console using FastConnect and ExpressRoute with no network service provider in between.
-You only need to set up 1x virtual circuit since it has built-in redundancy using a different standard than FastConnect.
-There is no cost of traffic between Azure if you use a local SKU and select the minimum 1 Gbps connection speed.
+You can enable access between the clouds by configuring from both Azure portal—ExpressRoute and OCI console—FastConnect.
+You only need to set up 1x virtual circuit since Azure interconnect has built-in redundancy using physical diversity of hardware and location where possible.
+There is no cost of traffic between Azure and OCI (egress cost) if you use a local SKU and select the minimum 1 Gbps Azure ExpressRoute connection speed.
 The interconnects are built where Azure and OCI are located close to each other to enable low latency between the clouds.

 Note: